louadi/DIGGER/README.md

 Link: https://exbio.wzw.tum.de/digger

-Maintained by: Zakaria Louadi (louadi@wzw.tum.de) and Kevin Yuan.
+Maintained by: Zakaria Louadi and Kevin Yuan.

 If you use DIGGER, please cite:
 (Posted once published)